Crop details

 Pollination: This crop is mainly pollinated by insect.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: Tropics It is grouped under: Vegetables.
+Where it grows: Tropics; grown in East African lowlands and warm mid-altitudes It is grouped under: Vegetables.

 Best climate: This crop does well in warm areas where the temperature is usually between 22 and 30 degrees Celsius.
 It prefers places that receive around 600 to 900 millimetres of rain in a year.
 It can grow from near sea level up to about 1600 metres above sea level.

 Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.
-It does well in fertile loam.
+It does well in fertile, well-drained loam.
 Good drainage is important, so avoid waterlogged spots.

 Plant spacing: Plant in rows about 150 centimetres apart, and leave about 60 centimetres between plants in the row.
 This gives each plant enough space for roots and canopy to spread.